 Lung diseases can be debilitating, making both medical leaders and patients interested in exploring stem cell treatments for lungs.
 Find out what you need to know about stem cell therapy for lungs, including risks, benefits, clinical trial progress and more.

-A Look At Stem Cell Treatments For Lungs
+Stem Cell Treatments For Lungs

 In this article:

 - Where Do Stem Cells for Lungs Come From?

 - How Do Scientists and Physicians Harvest and Use These Cells?

 - Risks of Stem Cell Treatments for Lungs

 - Benefits of Stem Cell Treatments for Lungs